Hanterdro/js-baker/README.md

 Command | Description
 --- | ---
-js-baker dev | Clean the dist directory and run webpack js-baker watch | Clean the dist directory and run webpack js-baker prod | Clean the dist directory, run webpack and add the build directory to git (no commit) js-baker unit | Unit tests with jest js-baker e2e | Runs a prod build, starts a webserver and runs the e2e tests with jest
+js-baker dev | Clean the dist directory and run webpack js-baker watch-dev | Clean the dist directory and run webpack js-baker prod | Clean the dist directory, run webpack and add the build directory to git (no commit) js-baker unit | Unit tests with jest js-baker e2e | Runs a prod build, starts a webserver and runs the e2e tests with jest